fanotify(7) — Linux manual page

 f_fsid when calling statfs(2).

-a file on a filesystem and can be passed as an argument to
+uniquely identify a file on a filesystem and can be passed

-open_by_handle_at(2).
-If the value of info_type field is
+as an argument to open_by_handle_at(2).
+If the value of

-FAN_EVENT_INFO_TYPE_DFID_NAME, the file handle is followed
+info_type field is FAN_EVENT_INFO_TYPE_DFID_NAME, the file

-created/deleted/moved directory entry name.
-For other
+identifies the created/deleted/moved directory entry name.

-events such as FAN_OPEN, FAN_ATTRIB, FAN_DELETE_SELF, and
+For other events such as FAN_OPEN, FAN_ATTRIB,

-FAN_MOVE_SELF, if the value of info_type field is
+FAN_DELETE_SELF, and FAN_MOVE_SELF, if the value of

-field is FAN_EVENT_INFO_TYPE_DFID, the file_handle
+value of info_type field is FAN_EVENT_INFO_TYPE_DFID, the

-FAN_EVENT_INFO_TYPE_DFID_NAME, the file_handle identifies
+is FAN_EVENT_INFO_TYPE_DFID_NAME, the handle identifies

 the same directory object that would be reported with